threefoldfoundation/info_cloud/src/evdc/evdc_presearch.md

 # How to Deploy a Presearch Node on eVDC

-[Presearch](https://presearch.io) has values which are aligned with ThreeFold to aim for a decentralized and an open internet which isn’t dominated by a handful of Big Tech companies.
+[Presearch](https://presearch.io)'s values are aligned with ThreeFold's mission to enable a decentralized and open internet.

-ThreeFold helps you to operate a Presearch Node and to power the Presearch decentralized search engine.
-A node can be set up with just a few clicks.
+ThreeFold helps you to operate a Presearch Node and to power, the Presearch decentralized search engine.
+You can set up a node within just a few clicks.

 Presearch Nodes are used to process user search requests, and node operators earn Presearch PRE tokens for joining and supporting the network.

 # Get Started

-You can now deploy your own Presearch search Node via the ThreeFold Now Marketplace's dashboard on your eVDC admin panel in a few clicks.
+You can now deploy your Presearch search Node via the ThreeFold Now Marketplace's dashboard on your eVDC admin panel in a few clicks.

-First step, find the **Presearch Widget** on the marketplace and click on **'Deploy'** button.
-You will now will be directed to the chatflow of the deployment process.
+First, find the **Presearch Widget** on the marketplace and click on **'Deploy'** button.
+You will now be directed to the chat flow of the deployment process.

 ![](img/presearch_widget.png)

 Create a name for your new node deployment.
-This name will be used to identify your deployment on your 'Deployed Solutions' list.
+You will use this name to identify your deployment on your 'Deployed Solutions' list.

 ![](img/presearch_create.png)